 - c) B.A. or B.S. in another discipline demonstrating the potential to succeed in a graduate program.
 Such students may be required to take in preparation for entering the program some or all of the following undergraduate courses: English 200 (Poetics), English 205 (Survey of English Literature I), and English 206 (Survey of English Literature II). - Two letters of reference indicating personal and professional qualifications for graduate study. - 3.
-Statement-of-purpose essay.
+Statement-of-purpose essay or a scholarly paper.